grantlandgears/portfolio/Cyclistic_Bike_Study.md

 I previously did some work in Jupyter notebooks and preferred that over Rstudio.

 ### Last it was over to Tableau!
+Tableau was great for big data sets.
+I was able to join all of them without removing any columns.